brisum/wordpress-core/wp-content/plugins/post-content-shortcodes/readme.txt

 == Screenshots ==

-1. An example of the post-list shortcode being used within the Twenty Seventeen theme, with the default PCS styles enabled
+1. An example of the post-list shortcode being used within the Twenty Seventeen theme, with the default PCS styles **enabled**
 1. An example of the post-content shortcode being used within the Twenty Seventeen theme
-1. An example of the post-list shortcode being used within the Twenty Seventeen theme, with the default PCS styles disabled
+1. An example of the post-list shortcode being used within the Twenty Seventeen theme, with the default PCS styles **disabled**

 == Changelog ==

+= 1.0.1.1 =
+* Adds i18n and l10n features so the plugin can be properly translated in the future
+* Attempts to fix errant PHP warning about string/array conversion ([h/t @codingbee](https://wordpress.org/support/topic/getting-error-when-displaying-content-inside-widget/))

+= 1.0.1 =
+* Fixes issue with the permalink that's used in the "Read More" link on cross-site post lists
+* Turns off debug message when site is installed on non-multisite install
+* Update WP version compatibility
+* Begin testing Gutenberg compatibility
+* Fix undefined index warnings about `enable-site-settings` and `tax_query`

 = 1.0 =